Respond to Customer Inquiries and Complaints Promptly

 Responsiveness is part of your culture.
-Is yours a casual, “I’ll get to it when I can” kind of culture or is it a “I put my customers above all else and make their issues a priority” kind of culture?
+Is yours a casual, “I’ll get to it when I can” kind of culture, or is it an “I put my customers above all else and make their issues a priority” kind of culture?
 This is a key and fundamental issue that needs to be addressed.

 How would your employees answer these questions?